PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 - Exposing a selectable mode to the GCS.
 - Integrated with the failsafe state machine and arming checks.
 - It is well-defined which setpoint types can be sent.
-- It is possible to replace an FMU-internal mode (such as RTL).
+- It is possible to replace a flight controller internal mode (such as RTL).

-## Getting Started
+## Installation and first Test

 The following steps are required to get started: